pzinemanas/AudioMoth-Firmware-SPL/README.md

 In order to compensate the microphone frequency response and to apply the A-weighting to the signal, we implement different Infinite Impulse Response (IIR) filters.
 When the filter order is too high, we split it into parts (first or second order filters).
 Each of this parts is implemented by the [Direct-Form-II (DF-II)](https://ccrma.stanford.edu/~jos/filters/Direct_Form_II.html) realization.
 We base our implementation in the result of the [faust filter library](http://faust.grame.fr/editor/libraries/doc/library.html#fi.iir).

 ### Microphone response compensation
-In order to have an almost flat microphone's frequency response, we implement an IIR filter that compensates the response in the low frequencies.
+In order to have an almost flat microphone frequency response, we implement an IIR filter that compensates the response in the low frequencies.
 In the near future, we are going to improve this compensation.
 See [Mic_compensation_filter](https://github.com/pzinemanas/AudioMoth-Firmware-SPL/blob/master/notebooks/Mic_compensation_filter.ipynb) notebook for more details about filter design process.

 ### A-weighting